 WX16674 MURPHY, James Joseph

 Was born 1917 Pinnaroo, South Australia to James and Gwendoline Murphy.
 James enlisted 22 September 1941.
-Within four months he was serving in Singapore as a reinforcement with Headquarters Company.
+Within four months he was serving in Singapore as a reinforcement with ‘E’ Coy Special Reserve Battalion.
 Three days into the Battle for Singapore on 11th February 1942, James Joseph Murphy was KIA at South-West Bukit Timah, aged 25 years.
 Please read further about Special Reserve Battalion.